KartikGupta2007/AI-Powered-Study-Companion/README.md

 - AI generation quality depends on API key/model access and quota
 - No backend sync (data is browser-local only)
-- DataManager page is present but not currently routed
 - Additional enhancements possible:
   - Authentication and cloud sync
   - Dark mode